gdsfactory/gdsfactory/docs/contribution.md

 - Fork the repo
 - `git clone` it into your computer and install it (`./install.bat` for Windows and `make install` for MacOs and Linux)
-- `git add`,`git commit`, `git push` your work as many times as needed (make sure tests are passing)
+- `git add`, `git commit`, `git push` your work as many times as needed (make sure tests are passing)
 - open a Pull request (PR)

 ## Style

 - You need to follow [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
-You can take a look at the other Pcell docstrings.
+You can take a look at the other PCell docstrings.
 - You should make sure tests pass.
 - You should install pre-commit to get the pre-commit checks passing (autoformat the code, run linter ...).